cnu/cnu.github.io/content/post/2017/monthly-challenge-sep-2017.md

 ---

-One of my favourite podcast in recent times in [Noah Kagen Presents](https://okdork.com/podcast/) and I have been devouring each episode back-to-back.
+One of my favourite podcast in recent times is [Noah Kagen Presents](https://okdork.com/podcast/) and I have been devouring each episode back-to-back.
 One interesting thing that Noah does is a weekly challenge.
 He or his guests come up with a challenge for the listeners to complete.
 Some of the challenges are deleting ONE app from your mobile, waking up at 5am, asking for 10% off when you get your coffee, etc. Sounds simple, but very, very hard to do.

 I decided to take up such a challenge, except to do it for a month.
 And the challenge I took up for september is to have only a cold shower everyday.
 I know it sounds easy, but I love a nice hot shower.
 I usually have the hottest setting than normal people.